 How to make chocolate chip snowball cookies from scratch

-STEP FOUR: Use a small cookie scoop to scoop approximately 1.5 teaspoons of dough into a ball.
+- STEP FOUR: Use a small cookie scoop to scoop approximately 1.5 teaspoons of dough into a ball.
 Roll them in your hands to smooth and place onto a cookie sheet lined with parchment paper.
 Bake in a preheated oven at 325° for 10-14 minutes.
-The cookies should be just firm, not golden.
+The cookies should be just firm, not golden brown.
 Do not overbake!

-STEP FIVE: Remove from oven and immediately remove the cookies from the pan to cool.
+- STEP FIVE: Remove from oven and immediately remove the warm cookies from the pan to cool.
 Once slightly cooled, roll each cookie in additional powdered sugar (or dust with powdered sugar).

 What to serve with chocolate chip butterballs